purrfectsoft/mm-flextime/CONTEXT.md

 And there are also discount models for:

 - Launch discounts (e.g., 30% off for first 3 months)
-- AccessCare™ subsidized slots (for lower-income patients, usually 30% off Standard sessions only)
+- CareBridge™ subsidized slots (for lower-income patients, usually 30% off Standard sessions only)

 The Session Pricing Modeler in the HTML lets users see price changes under different discount levels.

 ---

-## AccessCare™
+## CareBridge™

-AccessCare™ is a structured discounted-care model:
+CareBridge™ is a structured discounted-care model:

 - ~8 subsidized Standard sessions per day (~9% of capacity)
 - 30% discount on Standard sessions